How to Start Your Business Podcast: The Step-by-Step Process

 • Episode Topics: What do your listeners want to learn from you?
 What are the key areas of your expertise?

-• Episode Length: Will your episodes be 10 minutes long, or do you want to dive deeper with hour-long interviews?
+• Episode Length: Will your episodes be short and punchy, or do you want to dive deeper with longer interviews?

 Mapping out a content strategy now will save you time and stress later.